 Vanessa enjoys traveling and meeting people.
 After visiting New Mexico in the spring of 2007 and witnessing the cultural richness and the lively arts scene the state has to offer, Vanessa and her husband decided to make Albuquerque their home.
 In addition to teaching and learning so much from her students at CELAC, Vanessa enjoys cooking, spending time with family, and studying languages.

-Bart started teaching at CELAC in Spring 2010.
-After graduating from UNM with an MA in Language, Literacy, and Sociocultural Studies in Fall 2011, he decided to pursue his second Master’s in Teacher Education.
-While continuing to teach courses at CELAC, he began the role of Education Specialist in Fall 2014.
+Bart started working at CELAC in Spring 2010 and graduated from UNM with an MA in Language, Literacy, and Sociocultural Studies in Fall 2011.
+In 2014, he became the Education Specialist.
+While continuing to teach courses at CELAC, he transitioned to the role of Senior International Education Advisor in Spring 2019.

 Bart lists reading and writing as his favorite hobbies.
-He also enjoys the outdoors, especially hiking and bicycling.
+He also enjoys the outdoors, especially hiking.
 He spends his time being active in the community, volunteering and meeting new people whenever possible.
 He takes great pleasure in learning about diverse cultures and studying languages.

 Natalie received her PhD in English from the University of New Mexico.
 She specializes in American Literary Studies with an emphasis on Chicanx cultural production.
 She currently teaches English courses at UNM-Valencia and ESL courses at CELAC.
 She is the recipient of the UNM Andrew Mellon Dissertation Completion Fellowship, the UNM Center for Regional Studies’ Hector Torres Fellowship, and the UNM El Centro de la Raza and Title V Graduate Resource Center Latino/a Professional and Graduate Student Fellowship.
 Her scholarship appears in the peer-reviewed academic journals of Kairos: A Journal of Rhetoric, Technology and Pedagogy, Modern Literary Studies, Oxford Bibliographies in American Literature, and NeoAmericanist: An Interdisciplinary Online Journal for the Study of America.
 Her research interests include Chicana feminist theory and Chicana literature, Chicanx/Latinx performance studies, and 20th and 21st century ethnic-American cultural production.
 In her spare time, Natalie enjoys watching lots and lots of television, especially Jane the Virgin, Insecure, and RuPaul’s Drag Race.